jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 # A Place for Salvador Allende: A Data Investigation

+_This data investigation is available as described in this project's [Readme](https://github.com/GoGroGlo/a-place-for-salvador-allende#license)._

 This project seeks to make some sense out of the numerous memorial places to Salvador Allende that contributors have made known through the website [_Una calle Salvador Allende_](http://www.abacq.org/calle/) ("_A Salvador Allende street_") and some other websites.

 Individually, each place has their own story, but when taken together they reveal some insights on where and how Salvador Allende is commemorated around the world.
 Overall, these places don't just tell something about Allende, but also the people who made these places possible.

-⚠ **Content warning: Throughout this investigation there will be references to sensitive topics, specifically violent means of death.
-Content warnings like this are provided before the specific sections that refer to these sensitive topics.**
+⚠ **Content warning: Throughout this investigation there will be references to sensitive topics.
+Content warnings like this are provided before the specific paragraphs or sections that refer to these sensitive topics.**

 ## Who was Salvador Allende and why are places named after him?